JPMorgan Chase: Hold Or Fold?

 TABLE 6

-Earnings, Share Price and Rate of Return Projections - 3 Years, 2017 to 2019
+Earnings, Share Price And Rate Of Return Projections - 3 Years, 2017 To 2019

 Having detailed various key assumptions above, is it now time to bring all of the data together in Table 7 below, to determine potential share price growth and total returns in the years ahead?
 Three scenarios are provided based on consensus, high, and low, forecasts of percentage growth rates per Table 5 above.